usnistgov/OSCAL/docs_jekyll_uswds/content/documentation/schemaref/index.md

 ---
-title: Schemas
+title: Schema Reference
-description: Schemas
+description: OSCAL Schema Reference
-permalink: /docs/schemas/
+permalink: /docs/schemaref/
 layout: post
-sidenav: schemas
+sidenav: schemaref
-subnav: true
 ---

-# About the Sample Schemas
+## About the Sample Schemas

-# Design Principles for Sample Schemas
+### Design Principles for Sample Schemas
 The sample database schemas have been created with the following design principles in mind:
 - Simplicity and ease of use.